 For over 50 years, Centennial College has transformed itself from a local community college to a worldly institution.
 We believe in practical education for everyone by delivering hands-on, focused learning to a diverse body of students.
 Our focus has always been on educating students for career success, while teaching our students to be leaders.
 We’ve worked to build lasting partnerships with local communities, while preparing students to succeed globally by graduation.

 Locally, we continue to offer industry-recognized full- and part-time programs at four Toronto campuses.
-Whether in our classrooms, our labs or the community, Centennial students experience the real world before they even graduate, and become job-ready.
+Whether in our classrooms, our labs or the community, as Centennial students, students experience the real world before graduation, and become job-ready!

-Centennial College offers post-secondary, post-graduate and fast-track programs in Business, Engineering Technology and Applied Science, Communications, Media and Design, Health and Community studies, Hospitality, Tourism and Culture and Transportation as well as English Language Learning (ELL) and foundations programs for college and university preparation, all split between our four different campuses, augmented by practical, hands-on laboratories, which include teaching kitchens for our Culinary students, automotive labs and aircraft hangars for our Transportation students, and more!
+Engineering Technology and Applied Science, Communications, Media and Design, Health and Community Studies, Hospitality, Tourism and Culture and Transportation, as well as English Language Learning (ELL) and foundations programs for college and university preparation.
+These programs are split between our four different campuses, augmented by practical, hands-on laboratories, which include teaching kitchens for our Culinary students, automotive labs and aircraft hangars for our Transportation students, and more!

 | ||# Beds||Lowest||Highest